metarhia/swayer/README.md

   - `emitMessage(name: string, data?: any, options?: ChannelOptions): void` -
     emits a data message to the channel by name.
 See Channels section for more details.
 Returns void.
+  - `destroy(): void` - remove component itself with its children and release memory.
   - `click(): void` - native click method.
   - `focus(): void` - native focus method.
   - `blur(): void` - native blur method.